-The Statement of Net Position and the Statement of Activities display information about the financial activities of the overall School District, except for fiduciary activities.
+The Statement of Net Position and the Statement of Activities display information about the financial activities of the overall School District.
 Eliminations have been made to minimize the double counting of internal activities.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other nonexchange transactions.

-The Statement of Net Position presents the School District's non-fiduciary assets and liabilities, with the difference reported as net position.
+The Statement of Net Position presents the School District's assets, deferred outflows of resources, deferred inflows of resources and liabilities, with the difference reported as net position.
 Net position is reported in three categories as follows: